dice-group/NMV-LS/README.md

-# Neural Machine Translation Link Specification (NMTLS)
+# NMV-LS: Multilingual Neural Machine Verbalization of Link Specifications for The Explainable Integration of Knowledge Graphs

+NMV-LS is a multilingual neural machine verbalization approach for translating complex link specifications into natural language.

 ## Environment and Dependencies